No Charge Unless We Win: 855-913-1134

 The International Labor Organization (ILO) estimates that one in five employees has experienced some type of physical, psychological, or sexual harassment at work.
 If you’re the victim of harassment and you decide to report those actions, firing you after can be an illegal retaliatory act.

 The same applies to any employee who refuses any type of harassment.
 For instance, say your supervisor makes sexual advances toward you and you refuse to reciprocate.
-If their next action is to fire you, that can be wrongful termination.
-When this happens, it’s legally referred to as wrongful termination due to retaliation or retribution.
+If their next action is to fire you, that may be considered as wrongful termination due to retaliation or retribution.

-Sick leave and family leave are legal rights for many employees.
-Additionally, pregnancy is considered a protected class and it’s typically wrongful for an employer to terminate someone because her pregnancy requires her to take more frequent breaks or require extra assistance.
+Pregnancy is considered a protected class.
+It is typically wrongful for an employer to terminate someone because their pregnancy requires them to take more frequent breaks or necessitates other workplace accommodations.

-It’s also considered wrongful for an employer to terminate a pregnant woman before she goes out for maternity leave, simply because they want to fill that role in the interim.
+It’s also considered wrongful for an employer to terminate a pregnant person before they take maternity leave so they can fill that role in the interim.
 If you’re fired for engaging in any of these protected activities, you may have been wrongfully terminated.

 In certain instances, companies won’t even let applicants get through the gate if they display traits or features they deem undesirable.
 They may refuse to hire certain people based on their actions or appearances, often claiming other decision-making factors instead.